Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab10.md

 ## Lab scenario

-The Azure Monitor activity log is a platform log in Azure that provides insight into subscription-level events.
+Azure Activity Log is a subscription log that provides insight into subscription-level events that occur in Azure, including events from Azure Resource Manager operational data, service health events, write operations taken on the resources in your subscription, and the status of activities performed in Azure.

 In this lab, you will configure the integration of Microsoft Azure Activity logs with a Security Information and Event Management (SIEM) system to enable thorough security monitoring and analysis.

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks:
-- Task 1: Ingesting logs from Microsoft Entra ID to Sentinel
+- Task 1: Install Azure Activity data connector to Sentinel
+- Task 2: Set up the data connector to ingest logs to workspace
+- Task 3: View data ingested into Microsoft Sentinel

 ## Architecture Diagram

    ![](../media/Lab-10%20arch.JPG)

-### Task 1: Ingesting logs from Microsoft Azure Activity to Sentinel
+### Task 1: Install Azure Activity data connector to Sentinel

 In this task, you will explore the Microsoft Sentinel .